South Shore Line Double Track NWI Project construction update

 GARY- MILLER STATION AREA

 All buildings have been demolished for the construction of the station and parking lots in Miller.
-Work is underway at the new east lot and construction of the new station building has started.
+Work is underway at the new east lot..
 Parking is available but temporarily restricted while work near Miller Station progresses.
 Vehicular and pedestrian access from Melton Road (US 20) is closed, the driveway from Old US 12/Dunes Hwy will remain open with some lane restrictions.
 Construction activities may occur on the shoulder of Old US 12/Dunes Hwy.

-Construction of the new Miller Station is expected to begin this month at the southwest corner of Lake Street and Highway 12 (Dunes Hwy).
+Construction of the new Miller Station is expected to begin in July at the southwest corner of Lake Street and Highway 12 (Dunes Hwy).

 NIPSCO’s electric team may have periodic lane closures on Melton Road east of Lake Street throughout June for pole holds in support of INDOT US 20 Complete Streets project sewer main installations.